Wired Connection Klipper Configuration

 is to delete previous compilation data and firmware, andmake menuconfig

-is for compiling the firmware.
+is to compile the firmware.
 After execution, the following interface should appear: -

 Select Enable extra low-level configuration options and press Enter